QuickChick/QuickChick/README.md

 Running `make tests` in the top-level QuickChick folder will check and execute all of these.
 If successful, you should see "success" at the end.

+## Documentation

+The public API of QuickChick is summarized in `BasicInterface.v`.

 ### Top-level Commands